kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 ---

-You can set up the debugger to run automatically when an exception occurs by running `%pdb 1` or `%pdb on` before executing a program.
-This automatic behaviour can be disabled with `%pdb 0` or `%pdb off`.
+You can set up the debugger to run automatically when an exception occurs by using the `%pdb` [line magic](https://ipython.readthedocs.io/en/stable/interactive/magics.html#magic-pdb).
+This automatic behavior can be enabled with `%pdb 1` or `%pdb on` before executing a program, and disabled with `%pdb 0` or `%pdb off`.

 <details>
 <summary>Click to see an example.</summary>